 The specifics of the lease agreement—such as the length of the lease, rent amounts, and escalation clauses—play a crucial role in the viability and success of a sale leaseback transaction.

 It’s essential to negotiate terms that provide operational stability and predictability for your business.
+This is when a tenant representative may come in handy.
 Additionally, understanding any provisions for lease renewal, early termination penalties, or options to buy back the property can impact your future flexibility and financial planning.

 Impact of the Transaction on the Balance Sheet and Future Financial Planning